What protections can I get in an injunction against dating, repeat, or sexual violence?

 - doing anything else that could make you or your immediate family unsafe.2

 1 Fla.
 Stat. § 784.046(6)(a), (7)

-2 See, for example, Petition for injunction for protection against dating violence - Instructions
+2 See, for example, Petition for injunction for protection against repeat violence - Instructions

 What are the steps for getting an injunction against repeat violence, dating violence, and sexual violence?

 The clerk of the circuit court will provide you with forms and instructions for filing any of these petitions.
 You can also find them online on our FL Download Court Forms page.
 The filing process will be similar to the process described in Steps for getting an injunction for protection against domestic violence.